jsohlendorff/continuous_time_LTMLE/article.typ

             the absolute risk that an outcome event occurs before a given time horizon $tau$ under prespecified treatment regimens.
 Most of the existing estimators based on observational data require a projection onto a discretized time scale (@Rose2011).
 We consider a recently developed continuous-time approach to causal inference in this setting (@rytgaardContinuoustimeTargetedMinimum2022),
             which theoretically allows preservation of the precise event timing on a subject level.
 Working on a continuous-time scale may improve the predictive accuracy and reduce the loss of information.
 However, continuous-time extensions of the standard estimators comes at the cost of increased computational burden.
-We will discuss a new sequential regression type estimator for the continuous-time framework which estimates the nuisance parameter models by backtracking through the number of events.
-This estimator significantly reduces the computational complexity and allows for efficient, single-step targeting using machine learning methods from survival analysis and point processes, enabling robust continuous-time causal effect estimation.
+We provide a new estimator based on sequential regressions for the continuous-time framework
+            which estimates the nuisance parameter models by backtracking through the number of events.
+This estimator significantly reduces the computational complexity and allows for efficient, single-step targeting using standard machine learning methods from survival analysis, enabling robust continuous-time causal effect estimation.
     ],
     keywords: ("continuous-time causal inference", "electronic health records", "survival analysis", "iterative conditional expectations estimator"), )